appsemble/appsemble/packages/studio/pages/docs/02-guides/notifications.md

       hooks:
         notification:
           to:
-            - Admin # Notify users with the Admin role when a `person` resource is created.
+            - Admin # Notify app members with the Admin role when a `person` resource is created.
-          subscribe: both # Users are able to both subscribe to individual resources, as well as all `person` resources being created.
+          subscribe: both # App members are able to both subscribe to individual resources, as well as all `person` resources being created.

 pages:
   - name: Person List